FACTBOX-More active Atlantic hurricane season seen for 2016

 named storms, including four hurricanes, of which two were major, according to federal data.

-The system brewing over the Bahamas has a 40 percent to 60 percent chance of developing into
+The system brewing north of the Bahamas has a 90 percent chance of developing into a

-a tropical storm over the next few days as it moves toward Georgia and South Carolina, according
+tropical storm over the next day or two as it moves toward South Carolina, according to the U.S.

 Hurricanes do not pack the same punch for the U.S. natural gas market as a decade ago